South Carolina 9-year-old killed in hunting accident Thursday

 SPRINGFIELD, S.C.
-(CNN) – A 9-year-old boy died after his father accidentally shot him while hunting.
+(CNN) – A nine year old boy died after his father accidentally shot him while hunting.

 Colton Williams was out rabbit hunting with his father and a family friend on Thanksgiving when his dad accidentally shot him, according to family members.
 The group was hunting in Orangeburg County.